• Home

 With Eric Chasalow at SEAMUS 2006

-Conducting Copland's Appalachian Spring version for small orchestra.
+Conducting Copland's Appalachian Spring, chamber orchestra version.
 Whittier Centennial Gala Concert, 1987.

 With John Sampen, San José, 2014